The Game Changers: 7 Top Football Tech Companies for 2026

 Pricing and Practical Application

 Metrica Sports operates on a tiered subscription model.
 Coaches can start with the free version of Metrica Play to get a feel for the platform's capabilities.
-Paid subscriptions unlock more advanced features, such as additional drawing tools and cloud storage for sharing projects with players and staff.
+Paid subscriptions provide access to more advanced features, such as additional drawing tools and cloud storage for sharing projects with players and staff.
 This tiered approach allows clubs of all sizes to integrate professional-level tactical analysis into their workflow.

 Pro Tip: Use the telestration features in Metrica Play to create short, impactful video clips for pre-match briefings.
 Focusing on 2-3 key tactical points with clear visual aids is far more effective than a long, text-heavy presentation.